Maudslay Motor Company: Early history

-The company was founded by Cyril Charles Maudslay, great grandson of the eminent engineer Henry Maudslay to make marine internal combustion engines.
-He was joined by his cousin Reginald Walter Maudslay who soon left to found the Standard Motor Company.
+The Maudslay Motor Company was founded in 1901 by Walter Henry Maudslay, grandson of the eminent engineer Henry Maudslay to make marine internal combustion engines at a factory in Parkside, Coventry.
+He was joined by his son Cyril Charles Maudslay and his nephew Reginald Walter Maudslay, who left in 1903 to found the Standard Motor Company.

-The engines did not sell very well, and in 1902 they made their first engine intended for a car which was fitted to chain-drive chassis.
+The marine engines did not sell very well, and in 1902 they made their first engine intended for a car which was fitted to chain-drive chassis.
 The three-cylinder engine, designed by Alexander Craig, was an advanced unit with a single overhead camshaft and pressure lubrication.
-In 1902, Maudslay Motors made a petrol railway locomotive for City of London Corporation to draw trucks from the London, Brighton and South Coast Railway to the Corporation meat market at Deptford, this requiring 50 tons to be drawn up a gradient of 1 in 36.
+Also In 1902, Maudslay Motors made a petrol railway locomotive for the City of London Corporation to draw trucks from the London, Brighton and South Coast Railway to the Corporation meat market at Deptford, this requiring 50 tons to be drawn up a gradient of 1 in 36.
 It was fitted with a three-cylinder engine developing 85 bhp at 450 rpm, with cylinders of 9inch bore and stroke.
 Transmission was via a 2-speed change gear.
 The locomotive weighed 12 tons, and was provided with an 8 hp auxiliary engine which was used to start the main engine.
 This was the first commercially successful petrol locomotive in the world.

 The three-cylinder engine was followed in 1903 by a six-cylinder version, possibly the first overhead-camshaft six to go into production.
-For 1904 a range of cars was on offer, including one with a 9.6-litre version of the six-cylinder engine.
-The cars were among the most expensive on the British market.
+For 1904 a range of cars was on offer from 25hp to 60hp, including one with a 9.6-litre version of the six-cylinder engine.
+The cars were among the most expensive on the British market, with the range and engine types continuing to evolve during this time.